danny0838/PyWebScrapBook/README.md

     wsb serve

+> Alternatively, a backend server can be run with a specialized WSGI server, such as mod_wsgi, uWSGI, or Gunicorn, by providing the generated application script `.wsb/app.py` to it.

 ### Open archive file directly

 The `wsbview` executable supports opening an archive page (HTZ or MAFF) to view in the browser.